xonsium/periodic-table/README.md

 # Periodic Table
 *get info about specific element on the periodic table*

-The data that this api returns is taken from https://gist.github.com/GoodmanSciences/c2dd862cd38f21b0ad36b8f96b4bf1ee
+The data that this site uses is taken from https://gist.github.com/GoodmanSciences/c2dd862cd38f21b0ad36b8f96b4bf1ee

+## Try it on Vercel [here](https://periodic-table-8ncilctct-faridins-projects.vercel.app/)

 Installation
 =============